CMU-CS-447-DIS-Group-1/API-server/README.md

 - If you are using Laragon, then your website will be at [localhost](http://localhost) or [projectfolder.test](projectname.test)
 - If you are not, then your website will be at [http://127.0.0.1:8000](http://127.0.0.1:8000)
 - You can login with the following account:
+  - email: manager@example.org | password: password | Level: Manager
-  - email: example@example.org | password: password
+  - email: cashier@example.org | password: password | Level: Cashier

 - For API document, go to [projectfolder.test/docs](projectname.test/docs)